 “I learn every day here.
 From the depth and vision that the women who live here bring, to community events about dismantling racism, to just being in the kitchen or at meetings — the daily life.
 I always knew there was more for me to be doing, and learning, and offering…..and I’ve found it here at the Sanctuary.
 I’ve been feeling grateful every day!” ~ Veronica Bejaranos, 2016 intern

-- Live on-site in a private camping spot with access to the guest house & full amenities
+- Live on-site in a camping spot with access to a rustic kitchen, commons & amenities

-- Enjoy in-season organic herbs & veggies from the garden – only when available
+- Enjoy in-season, organic herbs & veggies from the garden – as available

 - Gain real, hands-on skills in the various categories listed above

 - Learn how to manage an eco-urban sanctuary site

 - Work with a great team in an awesome town

 - Align real life experience with your values

 - Build your resume experience

 …I want to be learning practical skills.
 Homesteading, self-sufficiency, growing food, working the land are the things that are important to me at this time.
 I want to incorporate this into my social change activism.
 But first, I want to build my skill base so that I can be a stronger advocate with more to offer.” ~ Emily MacGibeny, 2016 intern